unfinishedd/take-a-break-sensor/README.md

     - The default configuration is both sensible and compatible with other platforms that target the BBC micro:bit.

+## Project Status
+Project is: _in progress_.

 ## Contact
 Created by [@unfinished](https://www.unfinishedd.nl)
 Created by [@KaanSecen](https://www.kaansecen.nl)

-- feel free to contact us!
+- Feel free to contact us!

-This project is open source and available under the Take a Break Sensor License.
+_This project is open source and available under the Take a Break Sensor License_.